mv1388/aitoolbox/README.md

 [`TrainLoop`](/AIToolbox/torchtrain/train_loop.py) is the main abstraction for PyTorch neural net training.
 At its core it handles the batch feeding of data into the model, calculating loss and updating parameters for a specified number of epochs.
+To learn how to define the TrainLoop supported PyTorch model please look at the [Model](#model) section bellow.

-The simplest way to train a neural net is thus by doing the following:
+After the model is created, the simplest way to train it via the TrainLoop abstraction is by doing the following:
 ```
 tl = TrainLoop(model,
                train_loader, val_loader, test_loader,